002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 .. image:: /images/camera3D/monoscopic_360/explain-plan-300-300.png
   :width: 300

-Any panels that aren't found in the explain plan will be discarded, improving performance.
+Any panels that aren't found in the explain plan will be discarded, resulting in less calls to the ``draw()`` method and improving performance.

 setNearFarLimits
 ++++++++++++++++